-Besides just joining any group, the receiver is able to receive the group from a specified source.
-When we use SSM / IGMPv3 there are no shared trees.
-We only build SPTs (Shortest Path Trees) towards our sources.
+Besides just joining any group, the receiver can receive the group from a specified source.
+When we use SSM / IGMPv3, there are no shared trees.
+We only build SPTs (Shortest Path Trees) toward our sources.
 This also means that we don’t use any RPs …you won’t need Auto-RP or Bootstrap anymore!

-We have a very small network with only 3 routers.
+We have a very small network with only three routers.
 Let’s prepare them by enabling OSPF and multicast routing:

 R1,R2 and R3: